Drug cartel leader ‘El Tomate’ extradited from Mexico, faces federal charges in Chicago

 The students, who attended a rural teachers’ college, had traveled to Iguala on Sept.
 26, 2014 to steal buses to use in a protest march in Mexico City, the authorities said.
 One theory is that they were unwittingly on a passenger bus loaded with Guerreros Unidos’ heroin destined for Chicago.

-A possible link between the cartel and the students’ disappearance was a photo the U.S. Drug Enforcement Administration obtained from Mexican authorities that showed a bullet-riddled bus with a monarch butterfly painted on the back.
+A possible link between the cartel and the students’ disappearance was a photo the DEA obtained from Mexican authorities that showed a bullet-riddled bus with a monarch butterfly painted on the back.
 The bus was similar to the Monarch passenger buses that hauled the cartel’s heroin from Mexico to Chicago, a law enforcement source said, adding that agents found the photo interesting but inconclusive evidence of a connection between the students’ disappearance and the cartel’s Mexico-to-Chicago drug operation.

 In May 2021, Vice President Kamala Harris traveled to Mexico to meet with President Andre Manuel Lopez Obrador and agreed to send U.S. intelligence to Mexico’s public prosecution office about Guerreros Unidos’ possible involvement in the disappearance of the 43 students.
 But when that information was delivered, Mexican prosecutors said they already had it, the source said.
 It’s unclear whether U.S. officials were able to provide Mexico with any more evidence about the case.